optimovedevelopmobile/A/O/O for iOS/README.md

 ### Test an Optipush Template

 1. **Validate** - validates the push notification template to make sure all mandatory fields are completed and contain no errors.
-2. **Send Test**  - clicking this link will send the push notification template to all devices that have the app installed with the test mode enabled.
+2. **Send Test**  - clicking this link will send the push notification template to all devices that have the app installed with the test mode enabled.<br>

 ## <a id="Optipush campaign"></a>Set up an Optipush campaign